 Yoga is a leading health-and-wellness practice, with about one in seven American adults claiming to practice yoga in a 2017 survey.
-The coronavirus (COVID-19) pandemic shuttered yoga studios temporarily and spurred many, on reopening, to expand their schedules to streaming and outdoor classes.
+If you are thinking about yoga, consider these health benefits:

 One of the top reasons adults practice yoga is to reduce stress.
 The reflection and breathing used in yoga can help a person to relax and relieve tension.

-A recent study found that nearly half of U.S. adults experience sleep issues.
+A 2017 study found that nearly half of U.S. adults experience sleep issues.
 Of those, 30% say they practice some form of mind-body exercise, including yoga.
 Doctors suggest practicing calming yoga poses and the Ujjayi Breath (ocean breath) before bedtime to sleep deeper.

 Yoga is a gentle way to build and maintain muscle strength with your own body weight.
 It takes a lot of strength to hold your body in a balanced pose.
 Practicing yoga regularly will strengthen your arms, legs, core, and back.
 Positions can be modified based on an individual’s abilities.